davenaylor/postie/readme.txt

 * If you put in :start - the message processing won't start until it sees that string.
 * If you put in :end - the message processing will stop once it sees that string.

+= Post Status =
+* Posts can have their status set to draft, publish, pending or private.
+This will override the Default Post Status set in the settings screen.
+  *    status: private
+  *    status: draft

 = Post Date =
 * Posts can have a specific publication date.
 Relative dates like "tomorrow", "monday", "first day of next month" are supported.
   *    date: date